lehuuhau1231/TechJobs/README.md

 - Profile management: upload **avatar** and **CV** (stored in **Cloudinary**).
 - AI-powered CV parsing to extract relevant information automatically.
 - Apply for jobs online.
+- Built a job recommendation feature that matches users’ CVs with suitable job postings using Redis Stack (vector search + embedding)

 ### 🏢 For Recruiters
 - Post and manage job listings.